University Catalog 2024-2025

 SPHU 4410 Data and Information Management in Public Health (3)

 This course provides students with a full introduction to data and information management.
-The topics include tools for collecting data; database concepts; data-entry techniques; queries of databases; data quality control; data cleaning, sharing, and reporting; database design; implementation and management of database systems.
-Hands-on exercises in medicine, biology, and public health are mainly practiced using MS Access.
-Having taken this course, students will be able to design, implement and manage a database system for use in public health.
+The topics include tools for collecting data, database concepts, data-entry techniques, queries of databases, data sharing, data reporting, and database design.
+Hands-on exercises are mainly practiced on MS Access.
+Having taken the course, students will be able to perform basic database functions to clean, collect, sort, share, retrieve, report, and alter data.

 SPHU 4540 Capstone Senior Seminar (3)

-The seminar involves discussion and reflection on issues related to the practice of public health as well as a survey of job opportunities and includes professional development.
-The goal is to facilitate individual growth and career development through a series of guest lecture presentations, reflection essays, and the development of a professional public health portfolio.
+This seminar is designed for public health students in their senior year.
+The course fulfills the Public Health capstone requirement.
+The class sessions will facilitate individual growth and career development through a series of guest lecture presentations, reflection essays, and the development of a professional public health portfolio.

 SPHU 4550 Capstone Independent Study (3)